West Virginia Explorer

 In 1954, Thomas A. Burford submitted the story of the White Thing as part of his study in a folklore course at Fairmont, and Musick wrote that Burford claimed “the tale was then common in Kanawha County.”
 (Burford became an attorney practicing in West Palm Beach, Fla., and passed in 2019 at age 83.)

 The tale of the White Thing has enjoyed increased visibility coincident with increased tourism in West Virginia.
-However, it first reached widespread popularity in 2010 with the publication of the article "."
+However, it first reached widespread popularity in 2010 with the publication of the article “Meet the top five monsters from the West Virginia hills.”

-Here follows the story of the creature as submitted by Burford.
+Here follows the creature’s story as submitted by Burford.
 (Have you encountered the legendary beast or know someone who has?
-Please contribute it in the comments section below.)
+Please contribute your story in the comments section below.)

 The White Thing